Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

     <!-- Number of sessions launched by a single Client Simulator. -->
     <param name="numberOfSessions">20000</param>
 ```
-In all three scenarios for the pure Kafka client case, we tested both with clients that specified a particular consumer group, each one different from the others, and with standalone clients.
-A __standalone client__ processes all messages on its own, requiring manual offset management and not benefiting from load distribution.

 ## Measurements
 Consumers can be configured with a special flag to __enable latency calculation__.
 When enabled, the consumer calculates the difference between the message timestamp (extracted from the first 23 characters for string messages or a specific field for JSON messages) and the reception time for each message.